 - 64 QFN

 Pretty good start right?
 So we put this chip on a PCB with all these nice extras:

 - Power the METRO M4 with 7-9V polarity protected DC or the micro USB connector to any 5V USB source.
 The 2.1mm DC jack has an on/off switch next to it so you can turn off your setup easily.
 The METRO will automagically switch between USB and DC.

-- METRO has 25 GPIO pins, 8 of which are analog in, and two of which is a true analog out.
-There's a hardware SPI port, hardware I2C port and hardware UART.
+- METRO has 25 GPIO pins, 8 of which are analog in, and two of which are a true analog out.
+There's a hardware SPI port, hardware I2C port, and hardware UART.
 Logic level is 3.3V

 - Four indicator LEDs and one NeoPixel, on the back edge of the PCB, for easy debugging.
 One green power LED, two RX/TX LEDs for data being sent over USB, and a red LED connected.
 Next to the reset button there is an RGB NeoPixel that can be used for any purpose.

 - 2 MB QSPI Flash storage chip is included onboard.
 You can use the SPI Flash storage like a very tiny hard drive.
 When used in Circuit Python, the 2 MB flash acts as storage for all your scripts, libraries, and files.
 When used in Arduino, you can read/write files to it, like a little datalogger or SD card, and then with our helper program, access the files over USB.

 - Easy reprogramming, comes pre-loaded with the UF2 bootloader, which looks like a USB storage key.
 Simply drag firmware on to program, no special tools or drivers needed!
 It can be used to load up CircuitPython or Arduino IDE (it is bossa v1.8 compatible)